 - 2 tbsp cilantro leaves chopped (for garnish)

-Meanwhile, peel and dice the potatoes to 1" cubes, and boil them until fork tender.
+- Meanwhile, peel and dice the potatoes to 1" cubes, and boil them just until tender.
 Strain and set aside.

-Once it's safe to do so, open the pressure cooker and check if the meat is tender and well done.
-Add the boiled potatoes as well as the the ghee, whipped yogurt and the green chillies.
-Keep stirring for about 5 more minutes until the yogurt is well mixed.
-Add water as desired for thinner or thicker curry.
+- Once it's safe to do so, open the pressure cooker and check if the meat is tender.
+Raise the heat to medium-high and add the ghee, whipped yogurt, and the green chili pepper.
+Keep stirring for about 5 more minutes until the yogurt is well mixed and most of the moisture has evaporated.